StereoKit/StereoKit/docs/Pages/Guides/Getting-Started.md

 Before we get started, you'll need some software!
 You may have some of this already, but here's the list!

 - [Visual Studio 2019](https://visualstudio.microsoft.com/vs/) - the Community version is great!
 Use these workloads:
-&nbsp;&nbsp;* .NET Desktop development
+  - .NET Desktop development
-&nbsp;&nbsp;* Universal Windows Platform development &nbsp;&nbsp;* .NET Core cross-platform development
+  - Universal Windows Platform development
+  - .NET Core cross-platform development
 - [OpenXR Runtime](https://www.microsoft.com/store/productId/9n5cvvl23qbt) - Install *and enable* this on your desktop and device!
 - [StereoKit's Visual Studio Template](https://github.com/maluoi/StereoKit/raw/master/Documentation/SKTemplates.vsix) - The fastest way to set up a StereoKit project!
-&nbsp;&nbsp;* You can also directly install the [NuGet package] (https://www.nuget.org/packages/StereoKit) into your project of choice.
+  - You can also directly install the [NuGet package](https://www.nuget.org/packages/StereoKit) into your project of choice.

 The source for StereoKit is [available on Github](https://github.com/maluoi/StereoKit) if you're interested in peeking at the code or modifying it yourself, but it's a bit more complex to dive into!
 If you're just getting started